-There’s an enormous state park with some cool lodging options.
-It also has plenty of good local seafood and fun cocktails in laid-back kid-friendly restaurants.
+There’s an enormous state park for biking and walking and a cool zoo.
+And I found plenty of wonderful local seafood and fun cocktails in laid-back kid-friendly restaurants.

 Really, what more do you need?